Chronic Abdominal Pain In Children

-- Antacids: This medicine decreases stomach acid that may be causing your child pain.
+- Antacids decrease stomach acid that may be causing your child's pain.

-- Antinausea medicine: This medicine may be given to calm your child's stomach and control vomiting (throwing up).
+- Antinausea medicine may be given to calm your child's stomach and control vomiting.

-- Abdominal ultrasound: This is a test that is done to see inside your child's abdomen.
-Sound waves are used to show pictures of your child's abdomen on a TV-like screen.
+- An abdominal ultrasound uses sound waves to show pictures of your child's abdomen on a monitor.
 X-rays may also be done.
-These are pictures taken of the organs inside your child's abdomen.
+These are pictures of the organs inside your child's abdomen.
 Caregivers use these pictures to look for problems such as blocked intestines.

-- Colonoscopy: This is a test that is done to look at your child's colon.
-A tube with a light on the end will be put into your child's anus (rear end).
+- A colonoscopy is a test that is done to look at your child's colon.
+A tube with a light on the end will be put into your child's anus.
 The tube is then moved up into his colon for caregivers to see if there are any problems.

-- Endoscopy: For this test, a scope is used to see the inside of your child's digestive tract.
-A scope is a long, bendable tube with a light on the end of it.
-A camera may be hooked to the scope to take pictures.
+- An endoscopy uses a scope to see the inside of your child's digestive tract.
+A scope is a long, bendable tube with a light on the end.
+A camera may be hooked to the scope so the caregiver can take pictures.
 During an endoscopy, caregivers may find problems with how your child's digestive tract is working.
 Samples may be taken from your child's digestive tract and sent to a lab for tests.

-- Cognitive behavioral therapy: This therapy is done to help your child learn to cope with stressful things.
-Your child will learn how to decrease or cope with his abdominal pain if it happens when he is scared or worried.
+- Cognitive behavioral therapy can help your child learn to cope with stress.
+Your child will learn how to decrease or cope with his pain if it happens when he is scared or worried.

-- Surgery: Surgery is rarely needed, but may be done if there is something wrong with your child's abdomen.
-This could be because an organ in your child's abdomen is out of place, or not working right.
+- Surgery is rarely needed, but may be done if there is something wrong with your child's abdomen.
+This could be because an organ in your child's abdomen is out of place, or not working correctly.
 A blocked intestine is an example of why your child may need surgery.
-Your child's caregiver will let you know if your child may need surgery.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.